 - Supermarkets, grocery stores, shopping centres and markets that mostly sell food, but not other retail businesses

-- Office buildings, farms, factories, warehouses, commercial vessels (excluding vessels providing tours or hosting functions or parties), commercial fishing operations, mining or construction sites
+- Farms, commercial vessels (excluding vessels providing tours or hosting functions or parties), commercial fishing operations, mining

 - Schools, universities, other educational institutions or childcare facilities, excluding events that involve members of the community in addition to staff and students